Survival Skills for Landslides

 There are very few things that are as scary as a landslide.
 With tons of earth hurtling toward you, how are you supposed to survive?

-What skills do you need to survive a landslide?
 As soon as there is a threat of a landslide, do the following:

 - Stay alert and awake.
 Many people die in a landslide at night.